MallocArray/Unifi-OracleCloud/README.md

 * Route Table
 * Internet Gateway
 * Network Security Groups with required ports for Unifi Controller
-* Computer Instance sized for Always Free running Ubuntu 16.04 with public IP address
+* Computer Instance sized for Always Free running Ubuntu 18.04 with public IP address
+* iptables firewall rules added and saved for future reboots
 * Packages updated on first boot and Unifi Controller installed using [GlennR's Installation Script](https://community.ui.com/questions/UniFi-Installation-Scripts-or-UniFi-Easy-Update-Script-or-Ubuntu-16-04-18-04-18-10-19-04-and-19-10-/ccbc7530-dd61-40a7-82ec-22b17f027776)
+* Further setup based on PetriR's script depending on variables provided such as:
+    * MongoDB Logs rotation
+    * MongoDB repair on boot
-* iptables firewall rules added and saved for future reboots
+    * lighttpd installed and configured for port 80 redirection
+    * Fail2Ban configured to block access for 1 hour after 3 failed attempts from the same IP
+    * Timezone configured
+    * Daily copy of backup files to an Oracle Storage Bucket outside of the VM
+    * Let's Encrypt SSL certificate install and renewal if DNS configured

 # SSH Access to Instance
 To enable SSH to the Instance, follow the Oracle guide on [Managing Key Pair on Linux Instances](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/managingkeypairs.htm?Highlight=ssh)